-Indoor air quality is a very important environmental consideration, especially since the majority of us spend a majority of our time in an indoor environment.
+Indoor air quality is a very important environmental consideration, especially since most of us spend a majority of our time in an indoor environment.

 Taking a deep breath of air, especially outdoors after a thunderstorm or when the air is crisp and clean, smells and feels good.
 It’s refreshing.
 But taking a deep breath of air inside, such as in a home or commercial building, can be a different matter altogether.